rasmuserik/byhax/README.md

 # byhax

-An app for communities, festivals, etc. roadmap:
+An app for communities, festivals, etc. Starting out with a calendar for tinkuy.dk

+Roadmap:

 - [ ] set up app infrastructure
     - [x] repository